 The Harper Cheerleaders provide and promote school spirit while supporting all the athletic programs.
-The girls perform skills including cheers, mounts, splits, jumps, and gymnastics.
+The men and women perform skills including cheers, mounts, splits, jumps, and gymnastics.
 Other activities include money raising projects, parades, travel to other schools, and a sports banquet.
 There are eight members.
 Tryouts are held in the spring and early fall.
 The squad will represent Harper for the year's sport seasons.
 Men and women interested in trying out should contact the Student Activities Office, A336, and watch for announcements in The Harbinger and on campus bulletin boards.

-Studio Theatre
+Theatre

-The Harper College Studio Theatre is designed to provide the student with experience in all aspects of theatre production.
-There are three major productions each year and auditions are open to any interested Harper student.
-Productions include musicals, serious dramas, comedies, and children's theatre.
+The Harper College Theatre is designed to provide the student with experience in all aspects of theatre production.
+There are two major productions each year and auditions are open to any interested Harper student.
+Productions include musicals, serious dramas and comedies.
 Questions about theatre on campus should be directed to Mary Jo Willis, A139, extension 448.